 Diagnosis of HIV-2 infection

 An indeterminate HIV-2 antibody supplemental test result indicates that the line immunoblot band pattern does not meet the criteria for a positive or negative test result.
 Such test results may be due to acute or early HIV-2 infection, presence of HIV-1-specific antibodies, or cross-reactivity with non-HIV antibodies.
 Individuals at risk for acute or early HIV infection should undergo nucleic acid testing (quantitative HIV-1 RNA, qualitative HIV-1 proviral DNA, and/or qualitative HIV-2 DNA/RNA).
-Alternatively, combined HIV-1/-2 screening serologic testing could be repeated in 2 to 4 weeks.
-If no additional HIV-2 line immunoblot bands develop during that time, the patient is considered not to be infected with HIV-2.
+Alternatively, combined HIV-1 and HIV-2 antibody screening serologic testing could be repeated in 2 to 4 weeks.
+If no additional HIV-2 antibody line immunoblot bands develop during that time, the patient is considered not to be infected with HIV-2.

 An ''unreadable'' HIV-2 antibody line immunoblot result indicates the presence of unusually strong, nonspecific reactivity of the strip background that obscures proper reading of the immunoblot bands.
 Such findings are usually due to nonspecific binding of non-HIV antibodies in patient's serum to the immunoblot bands.
 Patients with such unreadable results should be retested in 2 to 4 weeks as clinically indicated.